 It seems a much higher percentage of the population has LLI closer to 5 mm.

 Four of the studies reviewed by Knutson measured subjects by gender.
-No difference between males and females was found, suggesting that gender plays little role in the amount of LLI.
+No difference between males and females was found, suggesting that gender plays little role in LLI.

 The data also demonstrates no preference for the left or right leg, which fascinates me.
 Many musculoskeletal diagnoses have a one-sided inclination.
-Thoracic scoliosis to the right makes up 85-90% of all adolescent scoliosis; stroke more frequently affects the left side of the brain, and 90% of the world’s population is right-handed!
+For example, thoracic scoliosis to the right makes up 85-90% of all adolescent scoliosis; stroke more frequently affects the left side of the brain, and 90% of the world’s population is right-handed!